ipjohnson/SeleniumFixture/README.md

 // click input button of type submit fixture.Click("input[type='submit']");

-// DoubleClick all buttons that have the css class 'some-css-class' fixture.DoubleClick("button.some-css-class", ClickMode.Any);
+// DoubleClick any button that has the html class 'some-class' fixture.DoubleClick("button.some-class", ClickMode.Any);
 ```

 ###Fill